International Classification of Diseases: ICD-9-CM (United States)

 The NCHS and the Centers for Medicare and Medicaid Services are the US governmental agencies responsible for overseeing all changes and modifications to the ICD-9-CM.

 ICD-10

 Work on ICD-10 began in 1983, and the new revision was endorsed by the Forty-third World Health Assembly in May 1990.
-The latest version came into use in WHO Member States starting in 1994.
+The latest version came into effect in WHO Member States starting on 1 January 1993.
 The classification system allows more than 55,000 different codes and permits tracking of many new diagnoses and procedures, a significant expansion on the 17,000 codes available in ICD-9.